Kincardine Estate by Andrew Bradford

 Kincardine Estate was bought by my great-grandmother in the 1880s.
 Her family had previously been associated with the area for many centuries.
 Since then war ensured that the property travelled through the female line, hence my rather un-Scottish surname.

-The estate covers some 3,000 acres and, roughly speaking, the land cover is:
+The estate covers just under 3,000 acres and, roughly speaking, the land cover is:

 - Forest – commercial 1,500 acres